Amesemi: Other depictions of Amesemi

-Amesemi is found at the Amun Temple of Amara in an art piece.
-Here she is getting offered a bowl by Prince Sorakarora.
-The Goddess is also portrayed in the kiosk of Natakamani and Amanitore, where she is behind the Lion God.
-The Goddess was also found depicted in smaller objects.
-She was found imaged in a seal impression alongside her husband.
-She was also found in different types of jewelry including: beads, armlets and ring plates.
+Amesemi is also found at the Amun Temple of Amara, offered a bowl by Prince Sorakarora.
+She is portrayed in the kiosk of Natakamani and Amanitore, where she is behind the Lion God.

+Amesemi was also found depicted in smaller objects, including a seal impression alongside her husband, and different types of jewelry such as beads, armlets and ring plates.